renatocaliari/contornos/docs/en/contornos.md

   - if it is a valid objection, the tenderer must adapt the proposal to address the objections. and then the process goes back to the **clarification** stage above, where people can ask questions about the changes and goes to the next stages: reactions, adjustments and integrative decision.

 ### Asynchronous integrative decision
-The integrative decision can be performed asynchronously using the [asynchronous integrative-decision of proposal] app (apps#integrative-asynchronous-of-proposal-decision).
+The integrative decision can be performed asynchronously using the [asynchronous integrative-decision of proposal] app (en/apps#integrative-asynchronous-of-proposal-decision).

 # Extraordinary action
 Extraordinary actions are expected to occur violanting strategy, process, resources of exclusive control or agreements.